AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/CreateFirearm.md

     - When they overlap, this begins the magazine guiding process

 > Magazines inherit from **Reality Interactable**, so they support standard interactable behavior.

 ---

+## ISM Round Mechanism System

+The **ISM Round Mechanism System** is used to visually represent and manage rounds inside a magazine.
+Each **Reality Magazine** can contain an **InstancedRoundGenerator** component, which inherits from Unreal’s `InstancedStaticMesh` component.

+This component handles **round placement** and uses instancing to render repeated meshes (the rounds) efficiently — drastically reducing draw calls and improving GPU performance.

+You can fine-tune parameters in the **InstancedRoundGenerator** to ensure rounds are correctly aligned and spaced inside your magazine.

+> Example: check out the **RealityMagazine_AK47_Example** to see a working setup of the ISM Round Mechanism.

+---